-Besides the free, in-person assistance available to employers, written materials are available online to assist employers in selecting one of the four options to comply with the Bay Area Commuter Benefits Program: commuterbenefits.511. org.
+Besides the free assistance available to employers, written materials are available online to assist employers in selecting one of the five options to comply with the Bay Area Commuter Benefits Program.

 (This checklist is intended as a tool to help employers document their compliance with the Program.
 Employers are not required to fill out this form.)